 Out of surgery hours

-NHS Direct is a national 24-hour advice help line for all medical problems.
-Simply call 0845 4647 or visit www.nhsdirect.nhs.uk.
-In an emergency when the surgery is closed simply phone the surgery number and you will automatically be put through to the emergency out of hours service who will assist with your problem.
-Alternatively contact them directly on 020 8969 7555.
-Other than in an emergency, please use these services before attending the A & E department at the hospital.
+NHS 111 is a national advice and help line for all medical problems.
+Simply dial 111or visit www.nhs.uk/111.
+In an emergency when the surgery is closed please contact this out of hours service on 111.
+Other than in an emergency, please use these services before attending the A&E department at the hospital

 Registering as a new patient